uga-libraries/av-aip_russell/README.md

 ![Screenshot of Hargrett AIPs Directory](https://github.com/uga-libraries/av-aip_russell/blob/add-hargrett/hargrett-aips-directory.png?raw=true)

-Hargrett oral history AIP IDs are formatted har-ua##-###_####
+Hargrett oral history AIP IDs are formatted har-ua##-###_####, for example har-ua12-003_0001

 Hargrett title naming conventions are:
    * Firstname Lastname Interview Recording (for media AIPs)
    * Firstname Lastname Interview Metadata (for metadata AIPs)

-Use the hargrett-preprocessing.py script to validate the AIPs Directory bag and remove the AIP folders from the bag prior to running this script.
+Use the hargrett-preprocessing.py script to validate the AIPs directory bag and remove the AIP folders from the bag prior to running this script.

 ## Workflow Details